 Beta blockers include propranolol (Inderal), carvedilol (Coreg), bisoprolol (Zebeta), acebutolol (Sectral), atenolol (Tenormin), labetalol (Normodyne, Trandate), metoprolol (Lopressor, Toprol-XL), and esmolol (Brevibloc).
 All of these drugs are available in generic form.
 A nasal spray form of propranolol may be helpful in reducing exercise-induced angina attacks.

-Side Effects.
 Beta blocker side effects include fatigue, lethargy, vivid dreams and nightmares, depression, memory loss, and dizziness.
 They can lower HDL ("good") cholesterol.
 Beta blockers are categorized as non-selective or selective.
 Non-selective beta blockers, such as carvedilol and propranolol, can narrow bronchial airways.
-These beta blockers should not be used by patients with asthma, emphysema, or chronic bronchitis.
+These beta blockers may need to be avoided by patients with asthma, emphysema, or chronic bronchitis.

-PATIENTS SHOULD NEVER ABRUPTLY STOP TAKING THESE DRUGS.
+Patients should never abruptly stop taking these drugs.
 The sudden withdrawal of beta blockers can rapidly increase heart rate and blood pressure.
 The doctor may advise a patient to slowly decrease the dose before stopping completely.

-ACE inhibitors are indicated for most patients who have had heart attacks.
-They are particularly helpful for patients with coronary artery disease who also have diabetes or who have heart failure or left ventricular dysfunction (when the heart's main chamber does not pump as well as it should).
+ACE inhibitors are indicated for many patients who have had heart attacks.
+They are particularly helpful for patients with CAD who also have diabetes or who have heart failure or left ventricular systolic dysfunction (when the heart's main chamber does not pump as well as it should).